Gurobi/gurobi-casestudy-esups/docs/math-addendum.md

-# Math Addendum - Other Topics in Optimization
+# Other Topics in Optimization

 ## What Happened to the Second Derivative?